antonija2602/antonija-zrno-frontend-portfolio/README.md

 1. Show/Hide Menu:
 Toggles the visibility of a navigation menu when clicking on the menu toggle button (navToggle).
-Hides the menu when clicking on the close button (navClose).
+Hides the menu when clicking on the close button (navClose) and outside of the menu.

-2. Remove Menu Mobile:
+3. Remove Menu Mobile:
 Removes the mobile menu (show-menu class) when clicking on any navigation link.

-3. Add Blur to Header:
+4. Add Blur to Header:
 Adds a "blur-header" class to the header when scrolling down more than 50 pixels, providing a visual effect.

-4. EmailJS Integration:
+5. EmailJS Integration:
 Handles the submission of a contact form (contactForm) using the EmailJS service.
 Displays a success message when the email is sent successfully.
 Clears the form and displays an error message in case of failure.

-5. Show Scroll Up:
+6. Show Scroll Up:
 Toggles the visibility of a "scroll-up" button when scrolling down more than 350 pixels.

-6. Scroll Sections Active Link:
+7. Scroll Sections Active Link:
 Highlights the corresponding navigation link when scrolling through different sections of the page.

-7. Scroll Reveal Animation:
+8. Scroll Reveal Animation:
 Uses the ScrollReveal library to animate elements on the page when they come into view during scrolling.
 These features collectively enhance the user experience and add interactivity to the website.